need47/fselector/README.md

-full-feature data set in either CSV, LibSVM or WEKA file format and outputs a reduced data set with only selected subset of features, which can later be used as the input for various machine learning softwares including LibSVM and WEKA.
-FSelector, itself, does not implement any of the machine learning algorithms such as support vector machines and random forest.
+full-feature data set in either CSV, LibSVM or WEKA file format and outputs a reduced data set with only selected subset of features, which can later be used as the input for various machine learning softwares such as LibSVM and WEKA.
+FSelector, as a collection of filter methods, does not implement any classifier like support vector machines or random forest.
 See below for a list of FSelector's features.

 Feature List
 ------------